- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 If you’re unsure where to start looking, you can consult your primary care physician for recommendations on a therapist, psychologist, support group, or other mental health program.
 A number of mental health hotlines can also provide more resources and information.

-But regardless of where you look, the most important step is looking for help.
+Regardless of where you look, the most important step is to look for help.
 Body shaming can be a damaging experience to go through, but it doesn’t have to be a defining one.

 Resources